rsms/gitblog/README.md

 ## Requirements

-- PHP 5.1 or newer (only standard modules are needed)
+- PHP 5.2 or newer (only standard modules are needed though)
 - Git 1.6 or newer
 - POSIX system